-All writers and students of writing should read Martin Luther King Jr.'s "Letter from Birmingham Jail" in its entirety to experience - and appreciate - the full impact of this work, and to learn from the examples of effective argumentation that it provides.
+All writers and students of writing should read Martin Luther King Jr.'s "Letter from Birmingham Jail" in its entirety to experience-and appreciate-the full impact of this work, and to learn from the examples of effective argumentation that it provides.
+You can find the essay attached below.

-2. "Politics and the English Language"
+2. George Orwell's "Politics and the English Language"